Transport guide - Argentina - South America

 • Do not spend transfers to save tiny distances

-In Buenos Aires, transport works best when it helps you move between district families like Palermo, Recoleta, and San Telmo, not when it replaces obvious short walks.
+In Buenos Aires, transport usually works better if it helps you move between district families like Palermo, Recoleta, and San Telmo, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Subte, buses, walking, and selective direct rides cover Buenos Aires well when each day stays inside two linked neighborhoods.